edhew/hugo-sveltia/README.md

 ## Setup

-1. Manually create the sveltial structure, it is identical to Decap [see docs](https://decapcms.org/docs/install-decap-cms/).
+1. Manually create the Sveltia structure, it is identical to Decap [see docs](https://decapcms.org/docs/install-decap-cms/).

 ```
 hugo-project/